oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 {% img blog/jhipster-ci-cd/sp-trigger-artifact.png alt:"Spinnaker pipeline trigger" width:"700" %}{: .center-image }

-**IMPORTANT NOTE**: Spinnaker provides a mechanism to [override](https://spinnaker.io/docs/guides/user/kubernetes-v2/deploy-manifest/#override-artifacts) the version of Docker images, Kubernetes ConfigMaps, and Secrets in manifests, injecting new versions when one of these objects exist in the pipeline context.
-However, Spinnaker documentation does not have a clear example of the trigger configuration for the docker image to be available in the pipeline context.
+**IMPORTANT NOTE**: Spinnaker provides a mechanism to [override](https://spinnaker.io/docs/guides/user/kubernetes-v2/deploy-manifest/#override-artifacts) the version of Docker images, Kubernetes ConfigMaps, and Secrets in manifests, injecting new versions when one of these objects exists in the pipeline context.
+However, Spinnaker documentation does not have a clear example of the trigger configuration for the Docker image to be available in the pipeline context.
 To make it happen, you must _set it as an artifact constraint in the trigger_.
 If the artifact constraint is not defined, the original image version in the manifests will be deployed, instead of the new image that triggered the pipeline.
 If no version is in the manifests, `latest` will be the default.

 Add a second Docker registry trigger for the gateway image pushes and click **Save Changes**.